lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/edu/adult/Dictionary_WordsType_Verb.md

 distract
 dither 犹豫不决; 发抖，颤抖
 dictate 规定
-He cannot be allowed to dictate what can and cannot be inspected dread 惧怕 担心 duplicate replicate https://languagetips.wordpress.com/2014/04/03/weekly-language-usage-tips-duplicate-or-replicate/ http://dba.stackexchange.com/questions/1587/database-duplication-vs-database-replication
+	He cannot be allowed to dictate what can and cannot be inspected dominate
+	A ​massive billowing cloud​ began to dominate the sky, signaling a possible storm. dread 惧怕 担心 duplicate replicate https://languagetips.wordpress.com/2014/04/03/weekly-language-usage-tips-duplicate-or-replicate/ http://dba.stackexchange.com/questions/1587/database-duplication-vs-database-replication